OGGM/oggm/docs/practicalities.rst

 topography in a non-traceable way for OGGM.
 This is an obstacle to reproducible science, and we should try to avoid these situations.

-Therefore, we have written :doc:`oeps/oep--0001-dependencies` as a tool to guide our decision regarding software dependencies in OGGM.
-This document also lists some example situations affecting model users and developers.

 .. important::

     **The short answer is: use our docker/singularity containers for the